BloomTech-Labs/labs9-cleaner-pos/README.md

     * Allow employees to track their progress
     * Allow employees to reassign tasks to other employees
     * Automatically generate guest invoices
-    * Allow property managers to add new properties, assign properties to employees, and create and edit task checklists for employees
+    * Allow property managers to add new properties, assign properties to employees, create and edit task checklists for employees, and bill guests directly
     * Allow guests to view readiness of their assigned rental property and pay their invoice online

 ## Tech Stack